pratikghule5/JavaScript/Angular.md

 **content projection in angular ?**

+Content projection is a pattern in which you insert, or project, the content you want to use inside another component.
+For example, you could have a Card component that accepts content provided by another component.

 **ng-template**
 ng-template is an Angular element that is used for rendering HTML in a template.
 However, it is not rendered directly on DOM.
 If you include an ng-template tag to a template, the tag and the content inside it will be replaced by comment upon render.